A thread is a conversation within a forum that includes the initial post and all replies to it.

 - Hidden: Hide a thread from immediate view, but still allow users the option of reading the thread.
 Unneeded content is hidden from view, which helps users find relevant content.
 Users can't reply to or edit hidden threads even if you enable editing for the thread.
 Users can view hidden threads using the Display list.

-- Make Unavailable: Hide a thread from view of all users except forum managers.
+- Make Unavailable: Hide a thread from all users' view except forum managers.

 - Lock: Allow users to read a thread, but not edit or add to it.
 A locked thread allows you to assign grades without users updating or changing posts.